Superstructure: Aboard ships and large boats

 On water craft, the superstructure consists of the parts of the ship or a boat, including sailboats, fishing boats, passenger ships, and submarines, that project above her main deck.
 This does not usually include its masts or any armament turrets.
-Note that in modern times, turrets do not always carry naval artillery, but they can also carry missile launchers and/or antisubmarine warfare weapons.
+Note that, in modern times, turrets do not always carry naval artillery.
+They can also carry missile launchers and/or antisubmarine warfare weapons.

 The size of a watercraft's superstructure can have many implications in the performance of ships and boats, since these structures can alter their structural rigidity, their displacements, and/or stability.
 These can be detrimental to any vessel's performance if they are taken into consideration incorrectly.

 The height and the weight of superstructure on board a ship or a boat also affects the amount of freeboard that such a vessel requires along its sides, down to her waterline.
 In broad terms, the more and heavier superstructure that a ship possesses (as a fraction of her length), the less the freeboard that is needed.